Why is my iPhone getting hot?

 Turn off Bluetooth

-Don't leave it under your pillow
+Don't leave your phone under your pillow

-Update your apps
+Update your apps and iOS version

 Cut down on streaming

-Use low power mode
+Use low-power mode

 Restart your phone